What interested you in becoming a bone density technologist?

 One common misconception for bone density is that it is an easy field.
 Technologists need to be organized, precise, and able to educate patients on their bone health.

-How has the career field changed since you have started?
+How has the career field changed since you started?
 What does the future look like?

 The career field has changed in that scanning has gotten quicker.
-There are more information experts are finding in results.
-We now have the ability to figure a fracture risk and trabecular bone score as well as diagnose the patient with their Bone Mineral Density score.
+There is more information experts are finding in the results.
+We now can figure out fracture risk and trabecular bone score as well as diagnose the patient with their Bone Mineral Density score.
 While the principal physics may not change, the software we use, and its results are constantly changing.

 Learn More